junmeng6025/ros_tutorial/README.md

 ## 6) Write a node that calls ROS service

 # Learning Service
 In this Tutorial we will get familiar with the `service` mechanism.
 We will learn to write the node in both Python and C++.
+We create a new package named `learning_service`.

 ## 7) Client
 With the service mechanism we will try to add another turtle into the turtlesim:
 - **Request a srv named `/spawn`, of type `turtlesim::Spawn`**